10 ways to make your phone battery last longer

 Choose your notifications and location services wisely

-Most apps use push notifications to let you know where is something to see within it.
-You can get multiple notifications for one app at one time so it's not only draining for you but for your phone!
-Choose which apps genuinely need your attention "" like email "" and the apps you could do with checking at your leisure "" like social media.
+Most apps use push notifications to let you know there is something to see within it.
+You can get multiple notifications for one app at one time, so it’s not only draining for you but for your phone!
+Choose which apps genuinely need your attention (like email) and the apps you could do with checking at your leisure (like social media).

 Use the same ideology when it comes to your location services.
 Apps use your location to tailor your experience and even to function.
 Not every app you have needs to know where you are at all times, so switching these off will save you some battery life.